Natasha’s Story

 The other expert on the prosecution's side, from Chicago, IL.

-I ultimately plead guilty to two counts of driving on revoked.
+I ultimately pled guilty to two counts of driving on revoked license.

 That charge was not covered under the insanity defense.